2024/25 Flu_5

 • Residents of nursing homes and other long-term care facilities that house persons of any age who have long-term illnesses

-• Adults or children > 6 months of age who have chronic heart or lung conditions, including asthma
+• Individuals aged 6 months or above who have chronic heart or lung conditions, including asthma

-• Adults or children > 6 months of age who need regular medical care or had to be in a hospital because of metabolic diseases (like diabetes), chronic kidney disease, obese individuals with body mass index > 30, or weakened immune system (including immune system problems caused by medicine or human immunodeficiency virus)
+• Individuals aged 6 months or above who need regular medical care or had to be in a hospital because of metabolic diseases (like diabetes), chronic kidney disease, obese individuals with body mass index > 30, or weakened immune system (including immune system problems caused by medicine or

 2024/25 Flu_Q&A